Courses for Child and Youth Care (with Addictions) Support Worker in St. John’s

 Program Length: 82 Weeks

-The Child and Youth Care with Addictions Support Worker Program is designed to teach students the necessary practical skills and theory to work with adolescents, children and families with challenging needs such as social, emotional, behavioral and mental health concerns.
-Students will identify the importance of collaborating with colleagues within their field including educators, medical and social worker professionals, correctional staff and community partners.
+The Child and Youth Care with Addictions Support Worker Program is designed to teach students the necessary practical skills and theory to work with adolescents, children and families with challenging needs such as social, emotional, behavioural and mental health concerns.
+Students will identify the importance of collaborating with colleagues within their field, including educators, medical and social worker professionals, correctional staff and community partners.
 Networking with these professionals will assist them when implementing appropriate prevention/intervention strategies that inspire change.

 Breaking cycles, encouraging dialogues, using social differences as teaching opportunities, and leading young people into rising above their circumstances are all part of the skills that are developed as part of the child and youth care worker program in our St John’s campus.
-As part of the curriculum, you will learn to work with children and teenagers and their family with the goal of aiding those young people manage and develop their personal and social relationships, build their self-confidence, and think critically and independently.
+As part of the curriculum, you will learn to work with children, teenagers and their families with the goal of aiding those young people manage and develop their personal and social relationships, build their self-confidence, and think critically and independently.

 In order to gain a broader perspective and learn to work with a wider variety of young people, child and youth care workers are often drawn to outreach activities.
 By reaching out to children and teenagers who often don’t know about the services offered to them in their community, youth care workers have a real opportunity to make a difference in those young people’s lives and turn the tides before it’s too late.

 For a career that is as challenging as it is rewarding, consider training to become a child and youth care worker by enrolling in our child and youth care worker program in St John’s.